D4dx-backend/ward-management/ward-management-system/ADMIN_SETUP.md

    - Login with email and password
    - Access through the admin login page

-2. **Mobile & PIN**: Used by coordinators and ward admins
+2. **Mobile & PIN**: Used by coordinators and Ward Incharges
    - Login with mobile number and 4-digit PIN
    - Mobile-first interface for field use
    - PIN codes are managed by the state admin

-## Creating Coordinators and Ward Admins
+## Creating Coordinators and Ward Incharges

-When creating coordinators and ward admins, you'll need to provide:
+When creating coordinators and Ward Incharges, you'll need to provide:

 1. Basic information (name, email, etc.)
 2. Mobile number (must be unique)
 3. 4-digit PIN code for mobile login
 4. District assignment

-Coordinators and ward admins can then log in using their mobile number and PIN code from any device, with a mobile-optimized interface.
+Coordinators and Ward Incharges can then log in using their mobile number and PIN code from any device, with a mobile-optimized interface.

 ## Security Note